 The three graduate programs which make up the Educational Leadership Pathway are as follows:

-The Master’s degree is a Master of Public Administration with a concentration in Educational Administration.
-This program is designed to equip students with the tools and concepts necessary for successful administration and an informed perspective on the range of situations confronting K-12 education.
+The Master’s degree in the Pathway is a Master of Public Administration with a concentration in Educational Administration, designed for principal preparation.
+This high-quality program equips students with the tools and concepts necessary for successful administration and an informed perspective on the range of situations confronting K-12 education.
+Graduates of this program are awarded a Master of Public Administration degree from the University of Michigan’s nationally recognized Horace H. Rackham School of Graduate Studies.
+Upon graduation the program, students are eligible to apply for the mandatory School Administrator Certificate.

 The Doctor of Education degree in Educational Leadership is a doctoral program that focuses on applied learning and preparation for executive leadership assignments.
 It is designed to prepare practicing teachers and administrators to assume greater leadership roles, to apply a broad base of scholarship to challenges in the field, and to actively contribute to the knowledge base of the profession.
-The program, which offers a concentration in Educational Leadership, will begin its second cohort in Fall 2014.
+The program offers a concentration in Educational Leadership.